-(D1) the above two axioms are kinds of spells (i.e., incantation, magic words, metaphysical statements), and thus, it is impossible to verify them experimentally.
+(A) the above two axioms are kinds of spells (i.e., incantation, magic words, metaphysical statements), and thus, it is impossible to verify them experimentally. what we should do is not to understand the two, but to learn the spells (i.e., Axioms 1 and 2) by rote.